Digital Health Works Insights

 If the work stops at generic market commentary, it is not enough.

-Strategy without execution often creates false confidence
+Strategy without execution creates false confidence

 Medical device companies can leave a strategy project with polished language and still be no closer to adoption.